fetchai/fetchd/docs/docs/delegator-guide-cli.md

 ...
 ```

-To obtain the same informations for a single validator, use the following command, providing the `operatoraddress` of the validator.
+To obtain the same information for a single validator, use the following command, providing the `operatoraddress` of the validator.

 ```bash
 fetchd query staking validator fetchvaloper1z72rph6l5j6ex83n4urputykawcqg6t98xul2w